 The SunCulture AgroSolar Irrigation Kit combines cost-effective solar pumping technology with a high-efficiency drip irrigation system to make it cheaper and easier for farmers to grow.
 The kit pulls water from any water source (lake, river, stream, well, borehole, water harvester, etc.) using solar power.
 The solar panels provide the pump’s electricity directly without the need for expensive batteries or inverters.
 Water is pumped into a raised water storage tank during the day.
 When irrigation takes place during the evening, a valve on the water tank is opened and water flows down through a filtration system and onto crop root zones via drip irrigation tape.

-Since the beginning of the Powering Agriculture award, SunCulture has sold 40 AgroSolar Irrigation Kits (ASIKs) in Kenya which allowed 187 farmers to provide better nutrition, higher quality education and healthcare for themselves and their families.
-They have also trained 25 technicians that provide agronomy support from planning through harvest, as well as installation and after-sales support to the beneficiary farmers.
-SunCulture has also developed a distribution partnership in Tanzania and are targeting expansion into two additional countries in 2017.
+Since the beginning of the Powering Agriculture award, SunCulture has deployed AgroSolar Irrigation Kits and RainMakers across East Africa which allowed farmers to provide better nutrition, higher quality education, and healthcare for themselves and their families.
+Customers also report that they save more than 17 hours per week by switching to the RainMaker.
+They have trained a total of 106 technicians, agronomists, and area sales representatives that provide agronomy support from planning through harvest, as well as installation and after-sales support to the beneficiary farmers.
+SunCulture’s award has been extended to November 2019.